pyOpenSci/pyopensci.github.io/_posts/2024-05-23-pyos-pyconus-2024-recap.md

 this inclusive community, filled with Pythonistas like me who care, who want to learn, and most importantly who want to help each other.

-And...
-Thanks to our incredible community manager, [Jesse (@kiersi on GitHub)](https://github.com/kiersi), we now have a [pyOpenSci](https://www.pyopensci.org) visual brand -- and stickers galore.
+And...thanks to our incredible Community Manager, [Jesse (@kiersi on GitHub)](https://github.com/kiersi), we now have a [pyOpenSci](https://www.pyopensci.org) visual brand -- and stickers galore.